 They are important for various functions in the body, including protein synthesis, cell repair and growth, hormone and enzyme production, and immune function.

 What are Complete Proteins?

-A complete protein (or whole protein) by definition comes from a source of food that contains an adequate proportion of each of the nine essential amino acids necessary in the human diet.
-Essentially, complete protein has everything you need in order to carry on with all of the essential functions of your body.
+Complete proteins (or whole proteins) by definition come from a source of food that contains an adequate proportion of each of the nine essential amino acids necessary in the human diet.
+Essentially, complete proteins have everything you need in order to carry on with all of the essential functions of your body.
 This includes recovery from day to day activity up to the building of new muscle.

 This is the one that matters the most if you are trying to build muscle, and this is a lifting site after all.
 It isn’t just the quantity that matters, its also very important that you are getting in the right quality protein.